 Figure 7.
-Discretionary Conservation Programs (budget authority, in millions of dollars)
+Discretionary Conservation Programs

-Discretionary Programs.
+Discretionary Programs

 All the discretionary conservation programs are administered by the Natural Resources Conservation Service.
 For Conservation Operations, the largest of these programs, the Senate provides \$835.3 million, which is more than either the amount provided by the House (\$791.5 million) or requested by the Administration (\$744.9 million).
-It is also a small increase from the amount provided in FY2006, \$831.1 million (Figure 7, Table 12).
+It is also a small increase from the amount provided in FY2006, \$831.1 million (Figure 7 and Table 12).
 Both bills identify numerous earmarks, and specify that they be funded in addition to, rather than a part of, state allocations.
 They both state that all earmarks from FY2006 that are not identified in the report accompanying the bill are not to be funded in FY2007.

 For other discretionary programs, both the Senate and House bills provide level funding for the Watersheds Surveys and Planning account, \$6.0 million, rejecting the Administration's request for no funding.
 They also reject the Administration request for no funding for Watershed and Flood Prevention Operations; the Senate bill provides \$62.1 million, while the House bill provides \$40.0 million.
 Both amounts are a reduction from the FY2006 appropriation of \$74.3 million.
 Both bills provide the same level of funding as FY2006 for the Watershed Rehabilitation Program, \$31.2 million, and reject the Administration request to reduce funding to \$15.3 million.
 They both also provide level funding for the Resource Conservation and Development Program, \$50.8 million, rejecting the Administration request to reduce funding to \$26.0 million.
 The Senate bill provides \$5.0 million to the Healthy Forests Reserve Program while the House bill provides no funding; the Administration had requested \$2.5 million.
-The Administration had requested many of these reductions a year earlier in its FY2006 budget, but Congress had rejected them, providing essentially level funding for most of these programs.
+The Administration had rejected them, providing essentially level funding for most of these programs.